leehaoyuan/coverage_fairness/eval_fairness/README.md

 The preprocessed dataset can be downloaded from the google drive [link](https://drive.google.com/file/d/1m8xdLAi7kkMQMrGAXS8O0JYSyI7135Jq/view?usp=sharing).

-## Environment
-The environment for this project can be created based on the following intrcustions:

-* __Python version:__ `python3.10`

-* __Dependencies:__ Use the `requirements.txt` file and conda/pip to install all necessary dependencies.
-E.g., for pip:

-		pip install -U pip
-		pip install -U setuptools
-		pip install -r requirements.txt

 ## Summary Generation
 The generated summaries can be found in the folder `generated_summary`.